-To be eligible for admission an applicant must hold a U.S. baccalaureate degree prior to the date of first enrollment or have completed work judged equivalent to that required for a baccalaureate.
+To be eligible for admission an applicant must hold a U.S. baccalaureate degree prior to the date of first enrollment or have completed work judged the equivalent by the Graduate Dean's Office.
 The undergraduate record must indicate a capacity for successful study at the graduate level.
-Satisfactory scores on the Graduate Record Examination are required for most degree programs (see departmental and program listings), from all persons applying for fellowship support, and from all international applicants.
+Satisfactory scores on the Graduate Record Examination are required for most degree programs (see departmental and program listings) from all persons applying for fellowship support and from all international applicants.
 GRE scores must be from examinations taken within five years of the date of application.
-Satisfactory scores on the Graduate Management Admissions Test are required for applicants to the M.B.A.
+Satisfactory scores on the Graduate Management Admissions Test are required for applicants to the MBA.
 All applicants from unaccredited institutions must present satisfactory scores on the general (aptitude) and subject (advanced) portions of the GRE.
 International students, see special instructions on page 19.

 Admission is limited to individuals who intend to become candidates for advanced degrees, other than Doctor of Medicine, and whose enrollment will include courses to be taken for graduate credit.
-Students who hold bachelor's degrees but whose entire enrollment will be in courses which do not carry graduate credit must enroll as non-degree students through the Division of Continuing Education.
+Students who hold bachelor's degrees but whose entire enrollment will be in courses which do not carry graduate credit must enroll as nondegree students through the Division of Continuing Education.